Gerry Blakes

-Gerry Royce Blakes (born November 16, 1993) is an American professional basketball player for Hefei Storm of the National Basketball League (China) (NBL).
+Gerry Royce Blakes (born November 16, 1993) is an American professional basketball player for Sabah Baku of the Azerbaijan Basketball League.
 He played college basketball for Arizona State.

 Early life and high school

 Blakes was born and raised in Inglewood, California, and began high school at Leuzinger High School.
 At Leuzinger, Blakes was a teammate of future NBA point guard Delon Wright and came off the bench to help the Olympians win the California state championship in his junior season.
 He transferred to Morningside High School before his senior year.

 College career

 San Bernardino Valley College

 Blakes played his first two seasons at San Bernardino Valley College and was named the Foothill Conference Most Valuable Player both years and the California Community College Athletic Association co-Player of the Year as a sophomore after averaging 23.7 points per game.

 Arizona State

 Blakes played his final two seasons for the Arizona State Sun Devils.
 In his first season at Arizona State, Blakes started all but one of the Sun Devils' games and was second on the team with 11.2 points per game.
 He played in 66 games (62 starts) and averaged 11.1 points, 4.8 rebounds, and 2.1 assists per game.